Overview

 Design and build its landing page

-Design the social assets for launch day
+Lead vision and execute on the social assets for launch day

 All solo.